ignatandrei/RSCG_Examples/book/about.md

 7. Link to the downloadable code to practice

-## I have a suggestion for a new RSCG that is worth mentioning in this book .
-What can I do ?
+## I have a suggestion for a new RSCG that is worth mentioning in this book.
+What can I do?

 Please send me an email to ignatandrei@yahoo.com

 ## I want to make a RSCG that will be useful.
-How can I do ?
+How can I do?

-In the  introduction I have put the links to get you started with RSCG .
+In the  introduction I have put the links to get you started with RSCG.

-And, if you bought this book from Amazon , you are entitled to have 1 hour free of consultancy with me .
+And, if you bought this book from Amazon, you are entitled to have 1 hour free of consultancy with me.
 I can help you make one.